Saint Nicholas Day: Eastern Central Europe and Eastern Europe

-In Hungary, Croatia, Slovakia, Ukraine and Romania, children typically leave their cleaned boots on the windowsill on the evening before St. Nicholas Day.
+In Hungary, Croatia, Poland, Slovakia, Ukraine and Romania, children typically leave their cleaned boots on the windowsill on the evening before St. Nicholas Day.
 By next morning Nikolaus (Szent Miklós traditionally but more commonly known as Mikulás in Hungary or Moș Nicolae (Sfântul Nicolae) in Romania) and in Ukraine Sviatyi Mykolay leaves candies and gifts (Hungarian: virgács, Romanian: nuielușă).
 In Hungary and Croatia he is often accompanied by the Krampusz/Krampus, the frightening helper who is out to take away the bad ones.

 In Slovenia, Saint Nikolaus (Miklavž) is accompanied by an angel and a devil (parkelj) corresponding to the Austrian Krampus.

 Ukraine

 In Ukraine, Saint Nicholas (Mykolai) visits all children during the night and brings presents on 5–6 December.
 Before the calendar reform in Ukrainian churches, the holiday was celebrated on until 2023.
 From this day, Ukrainians start preparing for the Christmas holidays.
 Thus, in the cities and towns of Ukraine, Christmas trees are traditionally opened on Saint Nicholas Day.